Coming Soon 👀 At the beginning of April, you’ll be

 Then you have the problem of finding people who want to rescue entertainment lawyers.

-AZ Chuckler Premium Member about 1 month ago
+AZ Chuckler Premium Member 3 months ago

 Sometimes Disney is very generous with its intellectual property.
 Google the “U.S. Army Criminal Investigation Laboratory” and “Mickey”